Blueleaf/saml_service_provider/README.md

 This is a sample application implementing Blueleaf's Single Sign-On Servie Provider specification, using Blueleaf as the Identity Provider (IdP).

-Contact vipsupport@blueleaf.com for our certificate fingerprint.
 The key parameters are as follows:

     settings = OneLogin::RubySaml::Settings.new